-A: We highly advise you to include information about your training environment, explain how your coursework strengthens your skill sets and knowledge of cancer prevention and early detection.
+A: We highly advise you to include information about your training environment, explain how your course work strengthens your skill sets and knowledge of cancer prevention and early detection.
 Also include opportunities for mentorship and professional growth.
 These are essential components of the review.
+For detailed information, review page 5 of the Fellowship Guidelines.

-Additionally, your application must have a biographical sketch of your mentor and a mentor's letter of support, and your mentor must be listed in the budget and budget justification sections, even if he or she is providing in-kind support.
+Additionally, your proposal must have a biographical sketch of your mentor and a mentor letter of support, and your mentor must be listed in the budget and budget justification sections, even if he or she is providing in-kind support.